 Let’s start with what Mylar and Panda Foil are.
 They’re polyethylene sheets that growers use to either line the walls of their grow rooms or create curtains/walls for their grow tents.
 The material reflects light, which is what growers want to maximize the output of their grow lights.

 And Mylar specifically is the most reflective polyethylene sheet.
 With its diamond pattern and silver color, Mylar can have a reflectivity of 90-95%.
-Translation, an abundant and promising amount of light reaches your plants.
+In translation, an abundant and promising amount of light reaches your plants.
 Additionally, Mylar is also prized by growers for its tensile strength (its ability to bear weight and stress) and its ability to trap gas and aroma inside grow rooms.

 But Mylar isn’t a suitable material for constructing grow tents.
 It’s great for lining the walls and ceilings of a grow closet, but it lacks the tensile strength of plastic poly (such as Panda Foil).
 The diamond pattern on Mylar sheets is also difficult to clean if they get dirty, which isn’t the case for panda foil.

 Lastly, Panda Foil is more affordable than Mylar.
-And although it isn’t as reflective, Panda Foil is stronger and versatile than Mylar.
+And although it isn’t as reflective, Panda Foil is stronger and more versatile than Mylar.
 That’s why I recommend using Panda Foil when constructing your grow tent.

 Time needed: 20 minutes.